snackon/Witchmacs/README.md

 ![Witchmacs](https://github.com/snackon/Witchmacs/blob/master/gnumarisa.png)

 # Introduction
-Configuration files for emacs to add a cute Marisa image and a few custom snippets
+Configuration files for emacs to add a cute Marisa image, a few pre-configured packages and a few custom snippets

 # Why would I use this?
 >*What's the difference between a villain and a super villain?
 Presentation!*